Elboya, Calgary: Demographics

 Residents in this community had a median household income of $62,374 in 2000, and there were 16% low income residents living in the neighbourhood.
 As of 2000, 17.1% of the residents were immigrants.
 A proportion of 37.4% of the buildings were condominiums or apartments, and 39.2% of the housing was used for renting.

+Crime

+Elboya sits along MacLeod Trail, a corridor of the city where communities that sit along it have among some of the highest crime rate in the city.

 Education

 The community is served by the Elboya Bilingual Elementary & Junior High public school and St. Anthony (Catholic school).